zhaluza/oauth-express-example/README.md

 TypeScript & MongoDB implementation of
 [14gasher's extremely informative OAuth example](https://github.com/14gasher/oauth-example).
-(Read the Readme in this repo for a much more detailed walkthrough of the OAuth flow for this app)
+(Read the Readme in that repo for a much more detailed walkthrough of the OAuth flow for this app)

 ## Libraries used